Blind and Visually Impaired

-- The assessment results of a licensed ophthalmologist or optometrist are inconclusive, or the child demonstrates inadequate use of residual vision.
+- The examination results of a licensed ophthalmologist or optometrist are inconclusive, and the child demonstrates inadequate use of residual vision, AND

 Willamette ESD Special EducationVision Services are provided to children and students from birth through age 21 who reside in Marion, Polk, or Yamhill counties and meet state eligibility requirements.
 Services are provided in a variety of settings including regular classrooms, specialized classrooms, and preschools.
 For children who are birth through age 2, services are provided in the home with a family focused approach.